ILoveBacteria/cheatsheet/Django/README.md

 ### Class Based Views

 One of the key benefits of class-based views is the way they allow you to compose bits of reusable behavior.

+#### `APIView`

+`APIView` classes are different from regular `View` classes in the following ways:

+- Requests passed to the handler methods will be REST framework's `Request` instances, not Django's `HttpRequest` instances.
+- Handler methods may return REST framework's `Response`, instead of Django's `HttpResponse`.
+The view will manage content negotiation and setting the correct renderer on the response.
+- Any APIException exceptions will be caught and mediated into appropriate responses.
+- Incoming requests will be authenticated and appropriate permission and/or throttle checks will be run before dispatching the request to the handler method.

 #### `RetrieveAPIView`